Pravesh-Agarwal/Pravesh-Agarwal/README.md

 - 🌱 I’m currently learning **Excel, Power BI and SQL**

-- 👨‍💻 All of my projects are available at [https://www.novypro.com/profile_projects/pravesh-agarwal](https://www.novypro.com/profile_projects/pravesh-agarwal)
+- 👨‍💻 All of my projects are available [here](https://www.novypro.com/profile_projects/pravesh-agarwal)

 - 📫 How to reach me **praveshagarwal80@gmail.com**